-The mwNN was also implemented in Theano.
-Since there are not many details on model training in the corresponding work [8], we added elastic-net regularization combined with DropConnect [22] on the network weights and optimized the cost function using mini-batch adaptive gradient descent.
+The Google Knowledge-Vault neural network (KVNN) was also implemented in Theano.
+Since there are not many details on model training in the corresponding work [8], we added elastic-net regularization combined with DropConnect [19] on the network weights and optimized the cost function using mini-batch adaptive gradient descent.
 We randomly initialized the weights by drawing from a zero mean normal distribution where we treat the standard deviation as an additional hyper-parameter.
 The corrupted triples were sampled with respect to the local closed-world assumption discussed in [8].
 We fixed the amount of corrupted triples per training example to five.12

-For RESCAL, we used the ALS implementation provided by the author13 and our own implementation used in [10], but modified them such that they support a more scalable early stopping criteria based on a small validation set.
+For RESCAL we used the ALS implementation provided by the author13 and our own implementation used in [10], but modified them such that they support a more scalable early stopping criteria based on a small validation set.